 Additionally, several people or departments are often involved in the employee scheduling and management processes – particularly in selecting and scheduling crew for an event.
 Unfortunately, this can mean that crew members are chosen out of habit, without much visibility into other important criteria such as travel costs, overtime, past performance, unique skills sets, and more, which may have otherwise impacted their decision.
 Crew “favorites” regularly get scheduled and it is hard to judge why certain people were selected over others when costs start to rise.

 It’s time to get back to the basics when it comes to crew scheduling.
 Employee scheduling software will enable you to improve overall accountability in your crew management processes and be even more confident that you are scheduling the very best possible crew, each and every time.

-What are the top 3 employee scheduling basics that you should be reviewing constantly?
+What are the top 3 employee scheduling basics?

 Let’s take a look: